Preparation and Filing of the Account

 THE ACCOUNT PERIOD:

 YOU MAY NOT FILE AN ACCOUNT FOR A PERIOD IN EXCESS OF 12 MONTHS WITHOUT THE PRIOR WRITTEN CONSENT OF THE COMMISSIONER.
-THE EXTENSION OF THE 12 MONTH ACCOUNTING PERIOD WILL RARELY BE GRANTED , AS THE EXTENSION PLACES AN INCREASED BURDEN ON THE AUDITOR OF THE ACCOUNT THAT IS NOT CONTEMPLATED BY THE STATUTE AND THE WORKLOAD DEMANDS OF THE COMMISSIONER'S OFFICE.
+THE EXTENSION OF THE 12 MONTH ACCOUNTING PERIOD WILL RARELY BE GRANTED , as the extension period places an increased burden on the auditor of the account that is not contemplated by the statutes and the workload demands of the Commissioner's office.

-IF YOU FILE AN ACCOUNT WHICH EXCEEDS THE STATED ACCOUNTING PERIODS, THE ACCOUNT WILL GENERALLY BE RETURNED TO BE RESTATED FOR THE PROPER PERIOD OF TIME.
+IF YOU FILE AN ACCOUNT WHICH EXCEEDS THE TWELVE MONTH ACCOUNTING PERIOD, THE ACCOUNT WILL GENERALLY BE RETURNED TO BE RESTATED FOR THE PROPER PERIOD OF TIME.

 IF THE COMMISSIONER ACCEPTS AN ACCOUNTING FOR AN EXTENDED ACCOUNTING PERIOD, THE COMMISSIONER'S FEES FOR THE EXTENDED PERIOD WILL BE PRORATED, RESULTING IN ADDITIONAL FILING FEES.